Firefox: macOS

 The first official release (Firefox version 1.0) supported macOS (then called Mac OS X) on the PowerPC architecture.
-Mac OS X builds for the IA-32 architecture became available via a universal binary which debuted with Firefox 1.5.0.2 in 2006.
+Mac OS X builds for the IA-32 architecture became available via a universal binary, which debuted with Firefox 1.5.0.2 in 2006.

-Starting with version 4.0, Firefox was released for the x64 architecture to which macOS had migrated.
+Starting with version 4.0, Firefox was released for the x64 architecture, to which macOS had migrated.
 Version 4.0 also dropped support for PowerPC architecture, although other projects continued development of a PowerPC version of Firefox.

 Firefox was originally released for Mac OS X 10.0 and higher.
 The minimum OS then increased to Mac OS X 10.2 in Firefox 1.5 and 10.4 in Firefox 3.
 Firefox 4 dropped support for Mac OS X 10.4 and PowerPC Macs, and Firefox 17 dropped support for Mac OS X 10.5 entirely.
 The system requirements were left unchanged until 2016, when Firefox 49 dropped support for Mac OS X 10.6–10.8.
-Most recently, Mozilla ended support for OS X 10.9–10.11 in Firefox 79, with those users being supported on the Firefox 78 ESR branch until November 2021.
+Mozilla ended support for OS X 10.9–10.11 in Firefox 79, with those users being supported on the Firefox 78 ESR branch until November 2021.
+Most recently, Mozilla ended support for macOS 10.12–10.14 in Firefox 116, with those users being supported on the Firefox 115 ESR branch until late 2024.
+In September 2024, however, an extension was announced for the 115 ESR branch for an initial period of six months.
+This extension has been renewed twice, leading the end-of-life date to September 2025, and then to March 2026.

 Linux

-Since its inception, Firefox for Linux supported the 32-bit memory architecture of the IA-32 instruction set.
+Since its inception, Firefox for Linux has supported the 32-bit memory architecture of the IA-32 instruction set.
 64-bit builds were introduced in the 4.0 release.
 The 46.0 release replaced GTK 2.18 with 3.4 as a system requirement on Linux and other systems running X.Org.
-Starting with 53.0, the 32-bit builds require the SSE2 instruction set.
-Firefox also can run on number of other architectures on Linux, including ARM, AArch64, PowerPC, POWER, Sparc, HPPA, MIPS, s390, and in the past Alpha, IA-64 (Intel Itanium) and m68k.
+Starting with 53.0, the 32-bit builds required the SSE2 instruction set.

+Firefox 145 dropped support for 32-bit Linux on November 11, 2025, with those users being supported on the Firefox 140 ESR branch until September 2026.

+Firefox for ChromeOS

+ChromeOS is technically a Linux distribution, but it is so significant, it is listed anyway.
+Regardless, you can get Firefox on ChromeOS through the Google Play Store, going into terminal and typing Linux commands, or downloading a .deb file and loading Firefox.